ufz/ogs/web/content/docs/userguide/blocks/time_loop.md

 </timesteps>
 ```

-Using this block in the project file will result in the output being written at time steps: 10, 100 and 1000.
+Using this block in the project file will result in the output being written at the time steps: 10, 100 and 1000.
-First file would be written as result of the fist ```<pair>```.
+The first file would be written as a result of the fist ```<pair>```.
-It will write output once (as ```<repeat>``` has value of 1) after 10 time steps (10 is the value provided in ```<each_steps>```).
+It will write output once (as the tag ```<repeat>``` has value of 1) after 10 time steps (10 is the value provided in the tag ```<each_steps>```).
-Second pair will write an output file after 90 time steps, but the counting starts not at timestep 0, but at the last timestep resulting from the previous pair.
+The second pair will write an output file after 90 time steps.
+However, the counting starts not at timestep 0, but at the last timestep resulting from the previous pair.
 In this cas this is timestep 10, hence second pair will write an output at 100 (10 time steps from first pair plus 90 time steps from second pair).
 The same applies to the third pair.
 It will write an output at 1000 as 1000 is the result of addition of 10, 90, and 900 from first, second and third steps respectively.
-Note, that in this case the values in ```<each_steps>``` tag can be summed directly, as each pair is repeated only once.
+Note, that specifically in this case the values in ```<each_steps>``` tag can be summed directly, as each pair is repeated only once.

-Now, consider more complicated pattern.
+Now, consider a more complicated pattern.
-Let's assume, that output has to be written at every timestep for range 1-10 time steps, every tenth in range 10-100 time steps and every hundredth for range 100-1000.
+Let's assume, that the output has to be written at every timestep for the range 1-10 time steps, every tenth in the range 10-100 time steps and every hundredth for the range 100-1000.
 Block defining this pattern would be written as follows:

 ```xml